2103642/CS220-AU-portfolio/di-reflection.md

 ## Reflection on digital identities

-This writing briefly reflects on my understanding of

-- digital identities in general
-- my digital identities in the past/present
-- my digital identities in the future
+Throughout this essay, I will be exploring digital identitities, after which I aim to reflect on my understanding of my own digital identity in the past and present.
+I will also reflect on what I want my digital identity to be like in the future.

 <br>

 ### Digital identities
+To understand digital identitues, I have explored White et al.'s "visitor and resident" concept (http://daveowhite.com/vandr/).

 To help identify and improve my digital identities, I explored
 - [White et al.'s Visitor and Resident (V&R) concept](http://daveowhite.com/vandr/) which
   - says this and that as well as that